COLUMBUS SPECIAL EVENTS

 • Tents over 400 square feet (i.e. larger than 20’x20’, or more than four 10’x10’ tents);

-• Platform stages over 120 square feet or more than 10 persons on the stage;
+• Platform or mobile stages over 120 square feet or more than 10 persons on the stage;

 • Temporary power wired directly into existing electrical services or panels, temporary power supplied by vehicle or trailer mounted generator(s), or any distribution of power;